coderefinery/TTT4HPC_parallel_workflows/content/pitfalls/concurrency_issues.md

 python collection.py
 ```

-If you use a submission script you would ned to list all jobs in the dependency part, at which point it likely is easier to just wait for completion and then manually do the collection.
+If you use a submission script you would need to list all jobs in the dependency part, at which point it likely is easier to just wait for completion and then manually do the collection.
 The above case would then become something like:

 Calculation script: